Frdalf/Assignment-linked-list-queue-and-stack/README.md

-# 🏥 RS DIGITAL Queue Management System
+# 🏥 Hospital DIGITAL Queue Management System

 A simple hospital queue management system developed in Java to demonstrate the implementation and comparison of three fundamental data structures: **Linked List**, **Queue**, and **Stack**.